samiralam/rules-compendium/docs/phb/3-character-classes/wizard.md

 ### As a Level 1 Character

 * Gain all the traits in the [Core Wizard Traits table](#CoreWizardTraits).
-* Gain the Wizard’s level 1 features, which are listed in the [Wizard Features table](#WizardFeatures).
+* Gain the Wizard's level 1 features, which are listed in the [Wizard Features table](#WizardFeatures).

 ### As a Multiclass Character

 * Gain the Hit Point Die from the [Core Wizard Traits table](#CoreWizardTraits).
-* Gain the Wizard’s level 1 features, which are listed in the [Wizard Features table](#WizardFeatures).
+* Gain the Wizard's level 1 features, which are listed in the [Wizard Features table](#WizardFeatures).
 See the multiclassing rules in chapter 2 to determine your available spell slots.

 ## Wizard Class Features